Famine (film): Plot

 While Vickers goes back to get Cathy, the rest of the group try to break out, and as they are doing so a bloodied Cathy appears, claiming she stabbed Vickers in the gym when Vickers attacked her.
 Jenny and Nick go to the gym, where the latter is disemboweled by Vickers, as Cathy scalps Andrea.
-Vickers and Cathy go after Sarah, cornering her in a classroom, where they mutilate one of her breasts, and stab her.
+Vickers and Cathy go after Sarah, cornering her in a classroom, where they mutilate one of her breasts, and stab her to death.

 Vickers and Cathy track down Jenny, who has armed herself with a nail gun.
 Vickers reveals she is Balszack, back for revenge after undergoing numerous recuperative surgeries and a sex change.
 Cathy then explains what really happened five years ago; most of the other participants in the current 24 Hour Famine told Cathy that Balszack liked her, and they dared her to seduce him, claiming that if Cathy did so they would be her friends.
 When Cathy tried to convince Balszack to have sex with her, he turned her down, and Cathy unintentionally shoved him into a shelf full of chemicals.

 Vickers attacks Jenny, who fires a wild shot with the nail gun, grazing Vickers, and hitting Cathy in the head.
 Cathy collapses, followed by Vickers, who lands face first on Cathy's knife.
 Jenny exits the school, wielding the nail gun and wearing the head of The Nailer costume.